Resume

 How to Add Publications to a CV

-CVs are usually for academic, research, or specialized roles, where publications are expected and highly valued.
+Academic CVs are typically used for academic, research, or specialized roles, where publications are expected and highly valued.
 Unlike resumes (which are shorter), CVs give you more space to dive into your qualifications, making a detailed “Publications” section standard practice.

 Note: in places like Europe, Australia, India, and South Africa, “CV” and “resume” are used interchangeably.